aslavinska/smkingdom/README.md

 - Every page has been manually tested:
     - Screen resize on different devices
     - Making sure everything is visible and does not look out of place
+    - Validation tools has been used during testing as per the chapter above.
+    - What has been tested:
+        - Functionality: every element is functioning as expected.
+        - User-friendly: easy and clear navigation
+        - bug-free: no bugs were found during the final testing on prod
+        - security: as this is a moch webpage, real live payment stripe varification is not set, but mock works as expected.
+        - performance: the application renders fast, works accross different browsers ( Chrome, firefox, explorer) and devices (laptop, ipad, iphone), the wev application is accessable anywhere anytime.

 ## Unfixed Bugs

 No unfixed bugs that have been identified.